 How accessible this website is

 While every effort has been taken to ensure the content of this website is as accessible as possible, we know some parts of this website aren't fully accessible.
 For example:

-- older PDF documents aren't fully accessible to screen reader software.
-New PDFs are configured and adapted before being added to the website.
+- documents aren't fully accessible to screen reader software

-- despite our best efforts, some images in the website do not have alternative text, so are not accessible to screen reader software.
+- some of our images do not have alt text so aren't accessible to screen reader software

 Reporting accessibility problems with this website

-We’re always looking to improve the accessibility of this website.
-If you find any problems that aren’t listed on this page or think we’re not meeting accessibility requirements, contact us by phone or email.
-Our Digital Communications team will respond to your report and is responsible for addressing any issues.
+We're always looking to improve the accessibility of this website.
+Email the Communications team if you find any problems not listed on this page or think we're not meeting accessibility requirements.

 Contacting us by phone or visiting us in person

 Contact us via Contact Scotland if you're a deaf British Sign Language (BLS) user.
-If you need a BSL interpreter, please let us know and we can arrange this.
+If you need a BSL interpreter, let us know and we can arrange this.